arpadav/lc3/README.md

     4. Load all `.obj` files
     5. Program should be ready to run, either click Continue or type `continue`

+3. Individual program descriptions are in comments of `.asm` files

 \
 **Loading Commands**
 - `as` - assemble LC3 assembly (`.asm`) files